 3. results and discussion

 The data revealed that all the treatments exhibited significant performance over control.
 Germination (%) ranged from 64.44 to 93.33 (Table 2).
 The significantly maximum germination (93.33%) was observed in T3 (GA3 50ppm) followed by T2 (GA3 25ppm) although T3 and T2 are statistically at par.
 Minimum germination was recorded in control T1 (64.44%).
-Maximum germination (%) was recorded when seeds soaked in GA3 might be due to the fact that GA3 involved in the activation of cytological enzymes which stimulates α-amylase enzyme that converts insoluble starch into soluble sugars and it also initiates the radical growth by removing some metabolic blocks (Babu et al., 2010).Similar finding has been found by Anburani and Shakila (2010) in Papaya; Ghobadi et al. (2012) in Wheat.
+Maximum germination (%) was recorded when seeds soaked in GA3.
+This might be due to the fact that GA3 involved in the activation of cytological enzymes which stimulates α-amylase enzyme that converts insoluble starch into soluble sugars and it also initiates the radical growth by removing some metabolic blocks (Babu et al., 2010).Similar finding has been found by Anburani and Shakila (2010) in Papaya; Ghobadi et al. (2012) in Wheat.

 In case of average shoot length also all the treatments were significantly better than the untreated control (Table 2).
 The shoot length ranged from 14.98cm to 24.76cm.
 The maximum shoot length (24.76cm) was observed in T3 (GA3 50ppm) which was found to be significantly superior followed by T2 (GA325 ppm) i.e., 22.13cm whereas, minimum shoot length was observed in control T1 (14.98cm).
 This improvement in shoot growth could be due to activation of dormant embryo of seeds with GA3 and also GA3 treatment helps to increase cell division, cell elongation and cell multiplication which might have reflected into maximum seedling shoot length.
 These results are in accordance with results obtained by Gawade (2008).
 Observation of Ghobadi et al. (2012) may support this finding.